Reynolds cancer charities: History

 Jim Reynolds Sr. was described by the Times/CIR report as a "a former Army medic with no college degree who worked his way up to lead the Knox County, Tenn., chapter of the prestigious American Cancer Society."
-He was dismissed from the ACS Knox County, Tennessee, office, following accusations of "taking title to a 1968 Mustang" donated for an auction", "sloppy record-keeping", and "sloppy bookkeeping, irregular hours".
+He was dismissed from the ACS Knox County, Tennessee, office, following accusations of "taking title to a 1968 Mustang donated for an auction", "sloppy record-keeping", "sloppy bookkeeping" and "irregular hours."

 In response, in 1984, Reynolds created his first cancer charity, called the "Cancer Fund of America" (CFA).
-The name was similar to the ACS.
-His rented mail drop was similar to the ACS's Atlanta address and his volunteers did their "door-to-door soliciting donations" during the ACS "fund drive".
+The name was similar to the ACS, his rented mail drop was similar to the ACS's Atlanta address and his volunteers did their "door-to-door soliciting donations" during the ACS "fund drive".

 In 1989, a dozen states sued Cancer Fund of America along with other charities with a fine of $2.1 million for "running sweepstakes that promised winners thousands of dollars but handed out checks for pennies."
-In 1989, Reynolds said he planned on ending his contracts with the "direct mail campaigns".
-Instead they hired more for-profit fundraisers.
+In 1989, Reynolds said he planned on ending his contracts with the "direct mail campaigns," but instead they hired more for-profit fundraisers.
 By 2012, the Reynolds' network had contracts with ten for-profit fundraisers.

 When CFA was cited for misleading donors by 5 states from 1992 to 2007, Reynolds blamed the professional for-profit fundraisers.
 He was able to pay fines and keep on with his operation.

-From 2003 to 2013 "tens of thousands of people" had "donated nearly $100 million" to the Tennessee-based Cancer Fund of America.
+From 2003 to 2013 "tens of thousands of people" had donated "nearly $100 million" to the Tennessee-based Cancer Fund of America.
 The CFA claimed that it provided "direct financial aid" to cancer patients and their families.

 Early in the 2000s, the Reynolds' family began to "spin off" five new similar cancer charities with "similar missions" paying "executive salaries to nearly a dozen relatives".
 In 2007 alone, "his son, step-son, sister-in-law and son-in-law each made more than $75,000."

 In 2011 alone the salaries for the Reynolds network of cancer charities, drew over $8 million, which represented "3 times more than patients received in cash".
 Of that, almost a million went to Reynolds family members.